Simultaneous Online System Identification and Control using Composite Adaptive Lyapunov-Based Deep Neural Networks: Introduction

-Recent advancements in \cite{Joshi.Virdi.ea.2020b,Sun.Greene.ea2021,Le.Greene.ea2021,Patil.Le.ea2022,Le.Patil.ea.2022a,Vacchini.Sacchi.ea2023,Li.Nguyen.ea2023} offer real-time weight adaptation to continually update the DNN-based controllers for improved tracking error convergence.
-Specifically, in \cite{Patil.Le.ea2022}, Lyapunov-based adaptation laws are developed for all layers of a fully-connected DNN (i.e., so-called Lb-DNN methods).
-More recent Lb-DNN results develop Lyapunov-based adaptation laws for more complex architectures, specifically, deep residual networks (ResNets) \cite{Patil.Le.ea.2022} and long short-term memory (LSTM) networks \cite{Griffis.Patil.ea23_2}.
-However, the adaptation laws in these results are primarily based on tracking error feedback, and thus lack guarantees on the parameter estimation performance.
-Since the time-derivative of the adaptive estimate converges upon convergence of the tracking error, it is difficult to draw conclusions regarding the accuracy of the parameter estimate.
+Recent results in \cite{Joshi.Virdi.ea.2020b,Sun.Greene.ea2021,Le.Greene.ea2021,Patil.Le.ea2022,Le.Patil.ea.2022a,Patil.Le.ea2025,Griffis.Patil.ea23_2,Hart.Griffis.ea2024,Muthirayan.Kharhonekar.2023} offer online weight updates for the DNN-based controllers to achieve tracking error convergence.
+The online weight update laws are derived from a Lyapunov-based stability analysis, and the corresponding controllers are popularly known as Lyapunov-based (Lb)-DNN controllers.
+These results can achieve tracking error convergence regardless of whether the PE condition is satisfied.
+However, these results do not guarantee parameter estimation.
+The update laws in these results are based only on tracking error feedback and are primarily meant to achieve tracking error convergence.
 To address this problem, incorporating a prediction error, i.e., a measure of the discrepancy between the actual dynamics and their DNN-based estimate, into the adaptation law can help with parameter estimation.
 It is desirable to estimate the DNN parameters to achieve system identification in addition to trajectory tracking, where the identified model can be used to perform new tasks.
+For example, the identified model can be used to predict and compensate for the uncertain dynamics under intermittent loss of feedback \cite{Chen.Bell.ea2019,Pulido2024,Bell.Sun.ea.2023}.
 However, the prediction error is difficult or often impossible to obtain since the dynamics are unknown and the state-derivative is typically either unavailable or noisy.